 How to Select

-Dried whole herbs i.e. where the leaves are still attached to their stalk tend to be "fresher" and have a nicer and more "pungent" flavour than loose leaves sold in packets/bottles.
+• Dried whole herbs, i.e., where the leaves are still attached to their stalk tend to be fresher and have a stronger flavour than loose leaves sold in packets/bottles.
 However, you might have to go to specialty stores to procure such whole herbs, as most stores stock only the loose leaves variety.

 How to Store

-· When using herbs for flavouring, we can reduce the need for salt, sugar and artificial flavourings, which will lead to great health benefits in the long run.
+• When using herbs for flavouring, we can reduce the need for salt, sugar and artificial flavourings, which will lead to great health benefits in the long run.